chadwinjdeysel/HeadlessCMS/README.md

-# Asp.Net Core Headless Content Managemnet System :boom:
+# Asp.Net Core Headless Content Managment System :boom:
 A fully modular, reusable and headless content management system that allows you to structure your content and send it to any source in JSON format.

 ## How to use